yoursanonymous/N_R/nr4/README.md

 props drilling=>if you want to give the props to the child component you have to pass it htriugh the parents component as props react context is used to avoid props drilling

+//this is  used only when you have put things in many things
+// you dont have to put everything here we can not use useContext in class based component directly but indirectly by <userContext.consumer>{(data)=>console.log(data)}<userContext.consumer>
+you can create context anywhere and override it